LS102-summer2023/project-prachetasyeri/writing/paper.md

 [4] S. Ouellet, “Real-time emotion recognition for gaming using deep convolutional network features,” CoRR, vol. abs/1408.3750, 2014.

 [5] Root, A A, and J A Stephens.
 “Organization of the central control of muscles of facial expression in man.”
 The Journal of physiology vol. 549,Pt 1 (2003): 289-98. doi:10.1113/jphysiol.2002.035691

+[6] Gkikas, Stefanos, and Manolis Tsiknakis.
+"Automatic assessment of pain based on deep learning methods: A systematic review."
+Computer methods and programs in biomedicine 231 (2023): 107365.